Sven9991/Sven9991.github.io/about.md

 ---

 This is the BioHack Academy documentation site of Svekke.
 What about me?
-I am 23 yearrs old and born and Living in Belgium (Flanders)
+I am 23 years old and born and living in Belgium (Flanders)

 ### Studies